Totes5706/HackTheBox/README.md

 MariaDB [htb]>
 ```
-Excitingly, we have finally revealed our eigth flag located on row 5 of the table!
+Excitingly, we have finally revealed our eighth flag located on row 5 of the table!

 ## Conclusions - Level 2 Sequel